Mass surveillance in Russia: 2014 Winter Olympics

 In response to the threats posed by Islamic insurgents as well as its proximity to the Georgian territory, the Russian government used comprehensive screening practices during the 2014 Sochi Winter Olympics.
 It was also reported to have served as a testing ground for comprehensive and invasive surveillance, which made Sochi the most policed environment in history.
 The blanket surveillance program was deployed from February 7 to 23.

 The FSB made classified arrangements for significant upgrades to SORM equipment in Sochi prior to the event.
 All communication and Internet traffic by Sochi residents is now captured and filtered through deep packet inspection systems at all mobile networks using the SORM 3 technology, described as "giant vacuum cleaner which scoops all electronic transmissions from all users all the time".
 Roskomnadzor, a federal executive body responsible for media control, reported that several local ISPs were fined by the government after they failed to install FSB-recommended SORM devices.
 The state invoked the right to lawful interception to track all digital activities within its national borders.
-Aside from security perimeters manned by the police, the government also installed 5,500 closed-circuit television (CCTV) cameras to monitor the surrounding countryside.
+Aside from security perimeters staffed by the police, the government also installed 5,500 closed-circuit television (CCTV) cameras to monitor the surrounding countryside.